fdmanana/couchfoo/README.md

 ## TODOs

-* Output all the information in a JSON format so that it can be used by other tools.
-  For example a tool to build a UI graph or an Heat Map
+* Generate a nice UI or build another tool to consume the JSON output from couchfoo and generate the UI (could be an HeatMap for example)

 * Add more useful BTree statistics, examples: maximum and minimum number of values per kv_node and kp_node, maximum file offset distance between consecutive levels in the